ginolhac/chip-seq/docs/index.md

 0 16:45:49 your_login@access(gaia-cluster) ~ $
 ```

-Note that your are on the `access` frontend.
+Note that you are on the `access` frontend.

-The frontend is meant for browsing / transfer your files only and you **MUST** connect to a node for any computational work
+The frontend is meant for browsing / transferring your files only and you **MUST** connect to a node for any computational work
 using the utility `oarsub` described [here](https://hpc.uni.lu/users/docs/oar.html).
 This program managed the queuing system and dispatch jobs among the resources according to the demands.

- Software are organized into modules that provide you with the binaries but also all the environment required for their running processes.
+Softwares are organized into modules that provide you with the binaries but also all the environment required for their running processes.

 ### connect to a node